 - Provocative: Despite what the term suggests, provocative taglines don’t have to be shocking, per se.
 Rather, these taglines ask a question or offer a statement that provokes thought.
 Dove’s tagline “You are more beautiful than you think” is a prime example of a provocative tagline.

 - Superlative: Named for the highest degree of comparison, superlative taglines position a brand as the best in its industry.
-Budweiser is known as“The King of Beers,” BMW is known as “The Ultimate Driving Machine,” and Gillette is known as “The Best A Man Can Get.”
+Budweiser is known as “The King of Beers,” BMW is known as “The Ultimate Driving Machine,” and Gillette is known as “The Best a Man Can Get.”
 Each of these brands is establishing itself as the superior product within its product category.

 - Interrogative: Interrogative taglines ask the audience a question.
-One of the most famous taglines ever is an interrogative tagline— The California Milk Processor Board’s “Got Milk?”
+One of the most famous taglines ever is an interrogative tagline — the California Milk Processor Board’s “Got Milk?”

-Also, taglines are not the same as slogans.
+A quick note: Taglines are not the same as slogans.
 A tagline is one phrase for the overarching idea of an organization.
 Slogans, on the other hand, accompany specific marketing campaigns.
 An organization could have multiple slogans for many different campaigns, but it will only ever have one tagline at a time.

 Do nonprofits have taglines?

 The short answer to the question of if nonprofits have taglines is yes, they do have taglines.
 However, seven out of 10 nonprofits rated their tagline as poor or didn’t have one at all.
 That means they’re not nearly as abundant as they should be.